siberianfox/g2wiki/Flashing-g2core-with-OSX.md

 2. Then drag the Resources/TinyG2-OSX-Programmer/ *folder* from the cloned g2 repository to that Terminal.app window.
 It should type in a path for you.
 3. Now press return.

-Either place the .elf file you want to program into that directory or remove the trailing version number from the elf file that is present; e.g.
+Either place the .bin file you want to program into that directory or remove the trailing version number from the elf file that is present; e.g.

-	mv TinyG2.elf.13.01 TinyG2.elf
+	mv TinyG2.bin.13.01 TinyG2.bin

 Plug a USB cable from the computer to the Programming port of the Due (the one closest to the power jack).
 Make sure there are no shields, programmers, debuggers or other devices plugged into the Due.
 The Due does not need external power for programming - it will be powered by the USB programming cable.

 Copy and paste the following line into the Terminal window:

-	./DueFromOSX.sh -f TinyG2.elf -p /dev/cu.usbmodem*
+	./DueFromOSX.sh -f TinyG2.bin -p /dev/cu.usbmodem*

 The output should look something like this (the numbers after cu.usbmodem will be different):